dro248/easy_tpt/README.md

 > Note: From a data engineering perspective, this is a really nice feature, especially if the results is
 > larger than you expected.
 No more worrying about disk space! 😅

-> **Warning**: Be sure that EasyTPT is run from a server/cluster with a fast connection to your Teradata instance!
-> While data will be written to your cloud storage, we've found that in practice, running EasyTPT via a slow VPN connection
-> can *dramatically* slow the export process.

 ### Supported Clouds
 Teradata supports exporting directly to several major backends.
 EasyTPT has been implemented for the following: